What is the Customer Retention Rate? How to calculate and boost your CRR?

 - What is a good customer retention rate?

-- Why does customer retention matter a lot?
+- Why does customer retention matter a lot to your eCommerce business?

-- 11 awesome strategies you can take to boost customer retention rate
+- 11 awesome strategies you can take to boost eCommerce customer retention rate

 - Create peaks in customer experience